25 September 2018

 Is Teeth Whitening for You?

-People face different types of oral issues from serious dental problems to aesthetic issues.
-Since the array of upper and lower teeth are one of the most distinguished and visible parts of the mouth, the shape, colour, and the structure of teeth become crucial to one’s facial aesthetics.
+People face different oral issues, from serious dental problems to aesthetic matters.
+Since upper and lower teeth are one of the most distinguished and visible parts of the mouth, their shape, colour, and structure become crucial to your facial aesthetics.

-While most teeth discolouration issues happen due to lifestyle choices or the lack of dental care, some people face it due to their medical conditions or the treatments they go through.
+While most teeth discolouration issues happen due to lifestyle choices or the lack of dental care, some people face it due to their medical conditions or treatments.

-- The use of tobacco, both smoking and chewing, can lead to tooth discolouration and stains.
-Since tobacco stains go deep into the enamel after several years of smoking or chewing, dentists often find it difficult to remove.
+• Tobacco use, both smoking and chewing, can lead to tooth discolouration and stains.
+Since tobacco stains go deep into the enamel after several years of smoking or chewing, dentists often find removing it difficult.

-- Certain antibiotic medications, such as doxycycline and tetracycline, can cause tooth discolouration in children.
-Also, certain antipsychotic drugs, medications for high blood pressure, and antihistamines also found to cause tooth discolouration.
+• Certain antibiotic medications, such as doxycycline and tetracycline, can cause tooth discolouration in children.
+Also, certain antipsychotic drugs, medicines for high blood pressure, and antihistamines have been found to cause tooth discolouration.

-- When people age, the outer white layer of enamel gets worn away.
-Therefore, the yellowish dentin becomes highly visible, and make the teeth look yellowish.
+• When people age, the outer white layer of enamel gets worn away.
+Therefore, the yellowish dentin becomes highly visible, making the teeth yellowish.

 In most of these situations, teeth whitening is the only effective solution to bring back the natural colour of the teeth.
-However, people have many questions about teeth whitening services and are hesitant to use the treatment option.
+However, people have many questions about teeth whitening services and need help to use the treatment option.

 Therefore, it is important to discuss some of the key characteristics of teeth whitening.